jindongli-Ai/LLM-Discrete-Tokenization-Survey/README.md

 17. 2025_arXiv_Survey_From Principles to Applications= A Comprehensive Survey of Discrete Tokenizers in Generation, Comprehension, Recommendation, and Information Retrieval.

-18. 2025_arXiv_Survey_Recent Advances in Discrete Speech Tokens：A Review.
+18. 2025_arXiv_Survey_Recent Advances in Discrete Speech Tokens:A Review.

-19. 2025_TMLR_Survey_Autoregressive Models in Vision：A Survey.
+19. 2025_TMLR_Survey_Autoregressive Models in Vision:A Survey.